taplytics/taplytics-ios-sdk/PUSH.md

 ### Environments (Development and Production)

-In order to seperate your development devices and production devices, Taplytics automatically buckets devices into Development and Production buckets.
+In order to separate your development devices and production devices, Taplytics automatically buckets devices into Development and Production buckets.
 We do this by looking at the provisioning profile that the app was built with.

 #### Development Bucketing